yago52/tutorial_spike/description.md

 # tutorial_spike
+This repository includes:
+- the configuration files to run the MDeNM simulations included in the MS (mdenm_spike.tar.gz);
+- a python notebook (tutorial_spike.ipynb) to build, analyse, plot and generate the necessary files to run perform the dynamical network analysis from the ensemble normal modes.
+- a R notebook to run and perform the dynamical network analysis from the ensemble normal modes.

-This repository contains part of the Supplemmentary Material from the manuscript:
+This repository is part of the Supplemmentary Material from the manuscript:
 <!DOCTYPE html>
 <html lang="en">
 <body>